 We take no responsibility for any wrongdoing by you.
 In the unlikely event we are advised of any wrongdoing we will immediately terminate your account and report you to the relevant authority.
 We may also pursue you for any losses or expenses that arise from your wrongdoing.

-This Licence commences on the date in which you make payment and shall continue in full force and effect for four (4) months.
+A Licence which grants access to the premium content commences on the date in which you redeem it and shall continue in full force and effect until the stated end date of the Licence.

 By using the Software, you have agreed that we can